brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Feature] Added a new backend menu to access the log files
     - [Internals] Added the possibility to remove message keys from the message class
     - [Internals] Cleaned up the object analysis as well as the namespace usage.
     - [Change] Search is now case-insensitive.
-This should make searching much more easy.
+This should make searching much easier.
-    - [Change] Output destination can not be changed anymore via the cookie editor by default.
+    - [Change] Output destination cannot be changed anymore via the cookie editor by default.
 This should prevent people from locking themselves out.
-    - [Bugfix] Removed hardcoded logfolder path in the bootstrap phase.
+    - [Bugfix] Removed hardcoded log folder path in the bootstrap phase.

 1.4.0
     - [Feature] Added smoky-grey as the new standard skin.
     - [Feature] Updated to PHP7
     - [Internals] Added the SkinRender class to the skin directory, so every skin can do some special stuff.
     - [Internals] Added rudimentary translation support for the messaging class.
-    - [Internals] Added minimized js libraries for smaller frontend output.
+    - [Internals] Added minimized JS libraries for smaller frontend output.
     - [Internals] Refactored rendering process.
     - [Change] Removed the useless array nest from the traversable info, to produce a better readability.
     - [Change] Changed the extension name to kreXX Debugger
-    - [Bugfix] Added some primary formatting to the Hans skin to prevent the host system from messing with the css formatting of the skin.
+    - [Bugfix] Added some primary formatting to the Hans skin to prevent the host system from messing with the CSS formatting of the skin.
     - [Bugfix] Removed the jQuery library.
 RequireJS should now work normally when used on the frontend.
-    - [Bugfix] Generated sourcecode now works with IteratorAggregate when trying to access a single element from the iterator.
+    - [Bugfix] Generated source code now works with IteratorAggregate when trying to access a single element from the iterator.
     - [Bugfix] Configured debugging methods will not be called anymore, if they require a parameter.
     - [Bugfix] Prevent the calling of configured debug methods which are callable, but do not exist thanks to the __call() function.
     - [Bugfix] When kreXX encounters an emergency break, the frontend configuration will be accessible, giving the dev the opportunity to change the settings.
     - [Bugfix] Fixed an issue with the benchmarking, when the dev has forgotten to start the timer.
-    - [Bugfix] A click on the generated php code does not bubble anymore.
+    - [Bugfix] A click on the generated PHP code does not bubble anymore.

 1.3.6
     - [Feature] Added scope analysis.
-Protected an private variables are treated as public in case they are reachable with the called scope.
+Protected a private variables are treated as public in case they are reachable with the called scope.
     - [Feature] Class properties are now sorted alphabetically.
     - [Feature] Improved the automatic code generation for recursions.
     - [Change] Replaced the option analysePublicMethods with analyseMethodsAtall.
 The old option does not really make sense anymore